thinkinglabs/thinkinglabs.github.io/_posts/2021-05-09-conways-three-other-laws-mike-amundsen.md

 >
 > -- Mike Amundsen

+Note:

-Note taker note: *The notes were taken based only on the slides without the voice over.*
+*The notes were taken based solely on the slides without the voice over.*

-Here and there I've added my own observations in an italic paragraph.
+*Here and there I've added my own observations in an italic paragraph or when notes takes up several paragraphs in between horizontal rules.*

 ---